ethereumjs/ethereumjs-monorepo/packages/client/README.md

 ### Stateless Verkle

-We are currently supporting the Verkle Kaustinen6 testnet.
-Getting the EthereumJS client started alongside the Lodestar consensus client should only require the following commands:
+We currently support the Verkle Kaustinen6 testnet, and will be proactively supporting upcoming testnets (e.g. Kaustinen7) as they launch.
+To start the EthereumJS client alongside the Lodestar consensus client, use the following commands:

 Step 1 - Running the EthereumJS client (from the cloned @ethereumjs/client package)